21 Parks and Gardens to Visit in Paris, France

 • Métro – Line 1 – Bastille

-• Macaron Hoarder Insider Tips: The Coulée Verte is the Parisian equivalent of the High Line in New York City.
-It extends all of the way to Bois de Vincennes!
+• NEP Insider Tips: The Coulée Verte is the Parisian equivalent of the High Line in New York City.
+It extends all the way to Bois de Vincennes!
 If you plan to walk the entire path, expect to be walking for an hour and a half.

 Coulée Verte in Paris, France